a10networks/PrometheusExporter/README.md

 In order to use the exporter as a container, an image from docker hub can be used directly.

 Run the exporter using the below command.
-Replace the placeholder <local_path_to_config.yml> with local path to config.yml
+Replace the placeholder <local_path_to_config.yml> with the local path to config.yml

  ```
 docker run -d -p 9734:9734 -v <local_path_to_config.yml>:/app/config.yml a10networks/acos-prometheus-exporter:latest
 ```

-To inspect the logs please follow below commands.
+To inspect the logs please follow the commands below:

  ```
 docker ps